Facility Use policies & procedures

 Per Florida State Statute and City of Palm Beach Gardens policy, organizations providing youth programming will be required to be background checked.
 Coaches, assistant coaches, trainers, board members and volunteers ages 16 and over who work with children are REQUIRED to be background screened annually.
 The screening process takes approximately 5 days to complete.
 The cost of background screenings is due upon submitting of background screen application by the volunteer/permit holder.

 A list of vendors must be supplied to City staff within 14 days of permit start date.
-The vendor list must include the nature of the vendor’s appearance and the setup location for each vendor.
+The vendor list must include the product and nature of the vendor’s appearance and the setup location for each vendor.
 All vendors are subject to City approval.
+The City is not responsible for the provision of utilities or assisting the vendor.

 How to Apply